danilovilhena/kickstart-it/README.md

 ## 🛣️ Roadmap

-- `--config` flag to allow reuse of configuration
 - `--lang` flag to prompt questions in different language
 - Support to non-interactive terminals
 - Automated tests 😆